Report: LSU-BYU tickets on sale Wednesday

-NEW ORLEANS – Pre-sales for the relocated LSU -BYU game will begin on Wednesday, August 30 at 10:30 a.m. and tickets open to the general public will go on sale at 4 p.m., according to the New Orleans Advocate.
+NEW ORLEANS – Pre-sales for the relocated LSU -BYU game will begin on Wednesday, August 30 at 10:30 a.m. and tickets open to the general public will go on sale at 4 p.m.,the university announced.

+The tickets will go on sale through Ticketmaster.com and prices will range from $40 to $215 per ticket.
+LSU will email a presale offer code to fans that bought tickets from the LSU Ticket Office for the game originally scheduled at the NRG Stadium, LSU football season ticket holders and full-time LSU students who meet all ticket eligibility.

 © 2017 WWL-TV